H.R. 5272: Protect Elections from Deceptive AI Act

 1

-The bill amends Title III of the Federal Election Campaign Act of 1971, 52 U.S.C.
-30101 et seq., by adding a new Section 325 that bars any person, political committee, or other entity from knowingly distributing materially deceptive AI-generated audio or visual media of a candidate for federal office when the intent is to influence an election or solicit funds.
+The bill bars any person, political committee, or other entity from knowingly distributing a materially deceptive AI-generated audio or visual clip of a federal candidate when the intent is to influence an election or solicit funds.
+It works by adding a new section to the Federal Election Campaign Act.

 2

-The bill defines a "covered individual" specifically as "a candidate for Federal office," meaning the protections do not extend generally to all voters, officeholders, or private citizens.
-That narrow definition shapes who can sue and when the ban applies.
+The bill defines the protected party as a candidate for federal office.
+The protections don't extend to voters, sitting officeholders who aren't running, or private citizens, which shapes who can bring a case and when the ban applies.

 3